-A few months ago, I answered a reader mailbag question from Randu about what constitutes a reasonable food budget for a family of four.
+A few months ago, I answered Ask the SImple Dollar question from Randu about what constitutes a reasonable food budget for a family of four.
 Here's Randu's question and my response:

 What is the minimal food budget for a family of four?

 The USDA “thrifty” family cost of food estimation for a family of four is $558 per month with young children and $639.60 if you have older children.
 We have a family of five (two adults, two “older” children by the USDA standards, and one “younger” child) and my monthly food cost estimate for us is about $800, though I know we could cut it further than that with ease if we needed to.

 I know that with some careful home economics, a family can definitely get below that “thrifty” number from the USDA.
 The more you cook at home – and the more you prepare meals from scratch using low cost ingredients like dried beans and dried rice – the lower you can make that number go.
 If you supplement that with a well-tended garden that can provide vegetables for you and you save the excess for future months via preservation (canning, drying, etc.), you can cut it even more.
 These things really depend on having someone at home who will do all of that work, though.

 Many two-income American families end up relying at least somewhat on convenience-based shortcuts at least some of the time – things like prepackaged foods, takeout foods, delivery, and dining out – so that increases the cost simply out of necessity.
 Thus, I think the numbers from the USDA are reasonable in a two-income household that pays attention to the dollars and cents.

 This question-and-answer led to a lengthy exchange between Ragu and myself about food expenses.
 Ragu was surprised that we spent about $800 a month on food for our family and felt that was pretty high, although it's honestly not out of line with the USDA "thrifty" standards, as mentioned above.